ParallelMaths/parallel/pages/6-13-square-sum.md

 ## 2. A puzzle adapted from the UKMT challenge

 ::: problem id=2_1 marks=3
-__2.1__ I have a list of 6 consecutive numbers, not necessarily starting at 1.
+__2.1__ I have a list of 6 consecutive numbers.

 If the sum of all the even numbers in my list is 24.

-What is the total sum of every number on my list?
+What is the smallest possible total sum of every number on my list?

 * [x] 45
 * [ ] 48